 During winter storm events, the City typically receives numerous phone calls wondering why their street hasn’t been plowed.
-To answer the question, during an ongoing storm, streets are prioritized and plowed in the following order:
+To help answer the question, please understand that during an ongoing storm, streets are prioritized and plowed in the following order:

-- All remaining arterials, selected collectors, bus routes and school zones.
+- Remaining arterials, selected collectors, bus routes and school zones.

 - Residential and local streets.

 These priorities are shown on the Snow Response Priorities Map

 Snow plow drivers may also adjust the order of street plowing according to their travel direction.
 During significant storms with lots of snow accumulation the plow drivers may have to repeatedly plow higher priority streets, thus lower priority streets will take longer to be cleared, or may not be cleared at all.
 Thanks for your patience during these types of snow storm events!On-Street Parking

 During the winter (Nov 1 to March 15) our snow plow drivers need your help!
 Please move all vehicles and trailers, or other equipment / objects off city streets during active snow storms and don't park on the street within 48 hours after a snow storm.
 (Even after it stops snowing our crews may still be plowing.)
 More information regarding regarding on-street parking during winter months can be found in section 10.16.040 of the Lindon City Code.

 Additional Winter Guidelines